Authored by Terrence Shenfield MS, RRT-ACCS, RPFT, NPS, AE-C

 3. Toe and Heel Raises

-- Start Small: Dedicate just 10 minutes a day to practice basic coordination and balance exercises.
+- Start Small: Practice just 10 minutes daily to form lasting habits.

-For expert tips and resources, be sure to explore the latest insights on coordination here.
+For expert guidance and updates, explore the latest coordination resources here.

 References